 At all meetings of the Partners, each Limited Partner will be entitled to one vote for each Class A and/or Class F Unit held on matters which a Limited Partner is entitled to vote.
+Limited Partners of a Class will vote separately as a Class on any matter before the meeting if that Class is affected by the matter differently from Limited Partners of any other Class.
 Limited Partners shall be entitled to vote at a meeting of Partners.
 The General Partner will be entitled to one vote in its capacity as General Partner, except on a motion to remove the General Partner.
 If the General Partner or a related entity is the holder of a Unit, the General Partner or the related entity will also be entitled to vote in respect of such Unit, except on a resolution to remove the General Partner.
 The Chair of a meeting of the Partners will not have a casting vote.
 Every question submitted to a meeting of Partners will be decided by a show of hands unless a poll is demanded by a Limited Partner or the chair before the question is put or after the results of the show of hands have been announced and before the meeting proceeds to the next item of business, in which case a poll will be taken.
 At any meeting of the Partners, on a matter voted upon:

-- (a) for which no poll is requested, a declaration made by the chair of the meeting as to the voting on any particular resolution will be conclusive evidence thereof; or - (b) for which a poll is requested, the result of the poll will be deemed to be the decision of the meeting on the question or resolution in respect of which the poll was taken.
+- (a) for which no poll is requested, a declaration made by the chair of the meeting as to the voting on any particular resolution will be conclusive evidence thereof: or - (b) for which a poll is requested, the result of the poll will be deemed to be the decision of the meeting on the question or resolution in respect of which the poll was taken.